rick-a-commits/spot_freight_cost_estimator/README.md

 | **destination\_country** | Country where the shipment is delivered.                                                           |
 | **fuel\_price\_eur\_l**  | Fuel price in euros per liter at the time of shipment, affecting transportation cost.              |
 | **cost\_eur**            | Total cost of the shipment in euros, the target variable for modeling shipment costs.              |

+The model is a Linear Regression Model with a r2 score of 0.84

+The model is deployable using streamlit